Working as a Physiotherapist [NOC 3142]

 Across BC, physiotherapists can expect to make:

 Full-time professionals in the public setting (such as hospitals) generally work a 36-hour week.
 Evening and weekend work may be required.
-Most public practice settings offer casual or part-time positions only, and it may take over a year for you to obtain a full-time position.

 Some jobs, especially in rural regions and in home care, may require you to travel.